jicamargo/module-1-hello-project/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> You can follow the Microverse repo's about linter to leand about tihs topic
+> You can follow the Microverse repo's about linter to learn about this topic

 <!-- AUTHORS -->